 "Jane" carved into the wall of a room in the Beauchamp Tower in the Tower of London.
 It is believed (no absolute proof available) that it was carved by Guildford Dudley, husband of Lady Jane Grey.
 They were both executed (along with a number of other people) for trying to put Jane on the throne.
-I find this quite poignant -- in prison, awaiting execution, this young man chose to commemorate his wife, not himself.
-Evidence of true love?

 Thomas More's prison cell was the ground floor of the Bell Tower in the Tower of London, where he was imprisoned from April 1534 to July 1535.
 It had no glass in what served as windows and was directly above the Tower's moat, close to the Thames River.
 Photograph by Tommy Heyne

 Keys and lantern used to lock the Tower of London each night ~ Known as The Ceremony of the Keys it takes place every night at the Tower of London, and has done so since the 14th century.
 Read about it at http://en.wikipedia.org/wiki/Ceremony_of_the_Keys

 Wingfield Manor, Derbyshire, England.
 Abandoned since 1770, this monument to late medieval ‘conspicuous consumption’ was built in the 1440s for the wealthy Ralph, Lord Cromwell, Treasurer of England.
 Later the home of Bess of Hardwick’s husband, the Earl of Shrewsbury, who imprisoned Mary Queen of Scots here in 1569, 1584 and 1585.
 That woman could just not catch a break.